AndrewPrifer/react-three-editable/README.md

 React Three Editable is a library for React and react-three-fiber that lets you edit your scene in a visual editor while requiring minimal modifications to your r3f code.
 To get a quick idea of what it's all about, please take a look at this [codesandbox](https://codesandbox.io/s/ide-cream-demo-hcgcd).

+**Here be dragons! 🐉** React Three Editable is relatively stable, however being pre-1.0.0 software, the API and the internal logic can drastically change at any time, without warning.

 ## Quick start

 ```